NderKev/SocarTutorial/SocarTutorial/README.txt

 }

-To deploy open metamask on chrome webstore and install it:
-Create your ethereum test account:
+To deploy open metamask on your browser and install it: https://metamask.io/ Create your ethereum test account:
 Then select rinkeby testnet:
 Then request testnet ether from Faucet.